haf-decent/usbrelay/README.md

 # usbrelay
-Node API for controlling one or multiple Sainsmart 16ch USB Relay Board(s)
+Node Promise-based API for controlling one or multiple Sainsmart 16ch USB Relay Board(s)

 ## Motivation
 I had been using [Sainsmart's 16ch GPIO Relay Boards](https://www.sainsmart.com/collections/internet-of-things/products/16-channel-12v-relay-module) with a [Raspberry Pi Model 3 B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) in some automation projects I was working on.
 They work pretty well, but wiring is pretty annoying/messy and using multiple boards wasn't really possible as the Raspi _only_ supports up to 26 GPIO devices.